 Can this game be played with a large group of people?

 Yes, however the biggest group I recommend playing with is about 20-25 people.
 If you have many more than that, I’d recommend breaking it into two smaller groups.
+And definitely read the instructions for large groups in this post!

 Other Gift Exchange Game Ideas